badulion/dynabench/README.md

 ## Generation
 To generate data  simply run

-    python gen.py --num NUM_SIMULATIONS [OPTIONAL --seed SEED]
+    python generate.py --num NUM_SIMULATIONS --equation EQUATION [OPTIONAL --seed SEED]

-Where `NUM_SIMULATIONS` indicates how many times each equation is simulated.
-A reasonable value for testing and debugging should be 10.
-The full benchmark dataset should be used with the default seed and 100 simulations.
+Where `NUM_SIMULATIONS` indicates how many times each equation is simulated and `EQUATION` is one of (brusselator, gas_dynamics, kuramoto_sivashinsky, wave).
+A reasonable number of simulations for testing and debugging should be 10.
+The full benchmark dataset should be used with the default seed and 30 simulations.

 Warning!
 Depending on your CPU speed this can take a long time (~30 minutes for NUM_SIMULATIONS=10)